Lucia's Blog: WAYS SATAN MAY SEEK TO DESTROY US

 • Prayer.

-If we put on this spiritual armor, we will be able to resist our adversary, the devil, and he will flee from us (James 4:7).
-How do you suppose our Lord and Savior overcame Satan's temptations in Matthew 4 With the Word of God.
+If we put on this spiritual armor, we can resist our adversary, the devil, and he will flee from us (James 4:7).
+How do you suppose our Lord and Savior overcame Satan's temptations in Matthew 4 He overcame Satan with the Word of God.
 Jesus quoted Scripture on every occasion that Satan tempted Him.
 Now, if we are ignorant of the Word of God, we will not be able to overcome Satan's wiles and temptations.
-Most likely, we will give in to his temptations since we don't know what God demands of us.
+We will most likely give in to his temptations since we don't know what God demands of us.
 When we do not know the Word of God, we won't completely know and understand the difference between right and wrong.
 Thus, we will be an easy target for Satan.
-On the other hand, if we are fully saturated with the knowledge of the Word of God, taking courage to keep pressing on, Satan will have no chance to defeat us.
+On the other hand, if we are thoroughly saturated with the knowledge of the Word of God and the courage to keep pressing on, Satan will have no chance to defeat us.
 You may rest assured!

 • We must remember that although God will allow Satan to tempt us, He will not allow us to be tempted beyond what we can endure (I Cor.
 10:13).